Stony Brook University Hospital

 To be considered for an interview, please email or mail your CV as well as two letters of recommendation.
 After reviewing these applications, candidates will be contacted and arrangements will be made for an interview.

 The twelve-month, clinical program will involve twelve months directly involved in critical care training, eleven months surgical – trauma ICU, one month of either cardiothoracic ICU, pediatric ICU, or other, academic, elective rotation related to critical care.
-The Surgical Critical Care fellow works as a leader of a multidisciplinary, physician-led, ICU team that follows a multi-collaborative model, supervised by Board certified / eligible surgeons and anesthesiologists.
+The Surgical Critical Care fellow works as a leader of a multidisciplinary, physician-led, ICU team that follows a multi-collaborative model, supervised by Board certified / eligible surgeons.
 The fellow coordinates and addresses patient care with the attending with daily bedside rounds, education, and radiographic interpretation of the critically ill.

 Formal education involves weekly Critical Care Conference, Surgical Grand Rounds, Morbidity & Mortality Conference, Journal Club, and Critical Care review sessions.